AriFordsham/GHCWiki/frisby2013-q1.md

 wbere FVS are the free variables of RHS\[x\].
 We'll use `a`, `b`, `c`, ... for particular variables in FVS.

 The poly prefix is vestigial: in the past, floated bindings could never cross lambdas, so the abstracted variables were only type variables.
 Hence the machinery that adds the new parameters was only ever adding type parameters; it was creating polymorphic functions.
-This scheme was not updated even when the machinery was enriched to also abstract over values.
+The naming scheme was not updated when the machinery was enriched to also abstract over values.

 ### Background